dat2Cph/content/webstack/backend/javalin/requesthandling.md

 ## The request

-A http request is sent from the browser.
+An http request is sent from the browser.
 A header and maybe also some data is sent.
 The data is carried in the request body - which is sometimes also called the `payload`.

 An http request is usually either: